Moroccan Mosques: Top 3 Mosques With Amazing Artistic Designs

 • The artisans designing and working this mosque were carefully picked.
 This was based on their excellent artwork skills.

 • The artisans follow the most delicate details and use the finest materials.
-This is to ensure the mosque reflects the best one built not just in Morocco but also worldwide.
+This ensures the mosque reflects the best one built in Morocco and worldwide.

 • The mosque reflects one of the most attractive designs in the world.
 It is one of the iconic places you would want to visit.